 However, adults who didn’t have ADHD symptoms in their childhood will not suddenly start experiencing them.
 A late diagnosis is simply when the disorder was confirmed and not when symptoms began.

 There are two types of ADHD: inattentive and hyperactive-compulsive.
 Most children diagnosed with ADHD experience symptoms from both subsets, but it’s easiest to break down the symptoms based on the type of ADHD.

-Children diagnosed with inattentive ADD generally have difficulty focusing or fail to respond, or seem distant when someone speaks to them.
+Children diagnosed with inattentive ADD generally have difficulty focusing, fail to respond, or seem distant when someone speaks to them.
 They often have problems listening to or following instructions, which typically leads to issues in school.

-These patients also usually have trouble focusing on tasks, become distracted quickly, and often start a task then move onto another before finishing the first.
+These patients also usually have trouble focusing on tasks, become distracted quickly, and often start a task and then move on to another before finishing the first.
 Their inattentiveness to details and instructions might lead to seemingly careless errors while performing even mundane tasks, like schoolwork or chores.

 Those with inattentive ADD tend to lose things frequently, forget things easily, and appear unorganized most of the time.